Daud Kamal: Books

-Professor Daud Kamal also translated from Urdu into English some selected poems of Faiz Ahmed Faiz and Mirza Ghalib.
+Professor Daud Kamal also translated from Urdu into English selected poems of Faiz Ahmed Faiz and Mirza Ghalib.

 Awards and recognition

 It has been said that during the 1970s he won "three gold medals in three international poetry competitions sponsored by the Triton College, U.S.A."

 He received the Faiz Ahmed Faiz award in 1987 and a posthumous Pride of Performance award in 1990 from the President of Pakistan.

 Death

 Professor Daud Kamal died in the United States on 5 December 1987.
-Later he was buried in the cemetery of the same university where he taught for 29 years, University of Peshawar's graveyard in front of the Pashto Academy.
+Later he was buried in the cemetery of University of Peshawar, where he taught for 29 years, opposite the Pashto Academy.